Top 6 Challenges doctors face with patients

 The healthcare Internet of Things market is expected to hit a multi-billion dollar industry that has taken over the health sector, all thanks to technological dynamism.

-This means that doctors are now on their toes by understanding how different patients use Technology.
+This means that doctors are now on their toes to understand how different patients use Technology.

 The pressure to also ensure patients are updated on ways to actively engage tech tools that will improve the patient’s health.